ffund/intro-ml-tss21/slides/1-intro-ml.md

 * See the report by [Bayerischer Rundfunk (German Public Broadcasting)](https://web.br.de/interaktiv/ki-bewerbung/en/).

 **Takeaway**: an ML system will "find" meaningless patterns, if we let it.
 In this case, the thing we asked the model to predict is not observable or measurable, and is probably unrelated to the data we give it.
 Its scores are not auditable or explainable, and it may introduce or exacerbate bias.

+Because of *automation bias*, people may give more weight to the output of such a system than they would to their own (possibly biased) intuition.

 :::